- FINALS ANNOUNCEMENT******

 win in Mass.
 Bar Association program

 BOSTON, Mass. - The Winsor School of Boston was today named

-State Champion of the Massachusetts Bar Association's 2014 High School
+State Champion of the Massachusetts Bar Association's 2015 High

-Trial Championship in Madison, Wisconsin, May 8-10.
+Championship in Raleigh, North Carolina, May 14-16.
 A portion of

-the trip will be funded by a donation from the Mass.
+their trip will be funded by a $2,500 donation from the Mass.
 Bar

 Association's philanthropic partner, the Massachusetts Bar

 Winsor and Pioneer Valley Performing Arts Charter Public School